cgwire/zou/docs/index.md

 sudo service nginx restart
 ```

 # Configuration

 To run properly, Zou requires a bunch of parameters you can give through
 environment variables.
+These variables can be set in your systemd script.
 All variables are listed in the [configuration
 section](configuration).

 # Available actions